per2jensen/dar-backup/README.md

   - I like being able to verify that an archive is good, once it has been stored remotely.
 When I copy the archives from the server to somewhere else, I am again able to verify that the archive is healthy.

-  - The built in par2 integration provides a method to maybe be able to salvage a broken archive in the future.
+  - par2 files provides a method to maybe salvage a broken archive in the future.

 # <a id="how-to-install"> How to install
   - Download a dar-backup tar file from the [releases](https://github.com/per2jensen/dar-backup/releases)